Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

   * [dash](https://dash.plotly.com/introduction): used for creating dashboards
   * [dash_bootstrap_components](https://dash-bootstrap-components.opensource.faculty.ai/): used for frontend templates for dashboards

-Alternatively, you can also download the file called `requirements.txt` from [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/requirements.txt) to the same `ph-dash` folder, and run `$pip install -r requirements.txt`.
+Alternatively, you can also download the file called `requirements.txt` from [the _Programming Historian_ repository](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/requirements.txt) to the same `ph-dash` folder, and run `$pip install -r requirements.txt`.
 This will also install the required packages.

-## Coding the Dashboards
+## Coding the Dashboard

 The next section will walk you through the major coding steps.
 You'll need to save all the code below into a single `.py` file, which you can name as you wish (for example, `app.py`).
-The complete code [is also provided here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/app.py) for convenience.

-If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb).
+The complete code is also available [on the _Programming Historian_ repository](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/app.py) for convenience.
+If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb) too.
 Click the _Open in Colab_ button to execute the code in a [Colab](https://colab.research.google.com/) environment.

-### Import Libraries
+### Importing Libraries

 ```
 import datetime